Tooth Decay Treatment

 Restore decaying teeth at CDIC

-At CDIC, our team of dental clinicians are well-trained and experienced in tooth decay management.
+At CDIC, our team of dental clinicians are well-trained and experienced in tooth decay treatment and tooth decay removal.
 With over three decades servicing Armadale/Malvern locals, we are committed to providing prompt dental treatment – because we understand tooth decay management just can’t wait.